Splamy/TS3AudioBot/README.md

  * (Linux only) A C Compiler for Opus

 ### Compilation
+Before we start: _If you know what you are doing_ you can alternatively compile each depenency referenced here from source/git by yourself, but I won't add a tutorial for that.

 Download the git repository with `git clone https://github.com/Splamy/TS3AudioBot.git`.
-_If you know what you are doing_ you can alternatively compile each depenency referenced here from source/git by yourself, but I won't add a tutorial for that.

 #### Linux
 1. See if you have NuGet by just executing `nuget`.
 If not, get `NuGet.exe` with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`